AGLDWG/iri-mapping-validator/README.md

 ## License
-This repository is licensed under Creative Commons 4.0 International.
+This repository is licensed under the Apache 2.0 license.
 See the [LICENSE deed](LICENSE) in this repository for details.

 ## Contacts